ilan2505/OOP_EX1/README.md

 * getUsb() --> The method come back to the states pool (UndoableStringBuilder) (for testing purpose).

 # 3) Tests.java
-this class proposes the tests that we made for ConcreteMember.java and GroupAdmin.java.
+this class proposes the tests that we made for ConcreteMember.java and GroupAdmin.java with the help of the class JvmUtilities.java.
 We are testing these 7 methods :
 * register()  --> This method tests the register method from GroupAdmin.java
 * unregister() --> This method tests the unregister method from GroupAdmin.java